emaj9/computing-workshop/cw-website/pages/syllabus.md

 ---
 title: Syllabus
 ---
-to do:
-- compile and view how the tables look
-- add link website to description
-- support our rationale/teaching methods with research
+*to do: add link website to description, review if the lesson structure and goals.
+Clone this into a pdf (and only display the pdf)?
+Open to feedback*

 Course information
 ------------------